unicfdlab/hybridCentralSolvers/README.md

 1. Compressible single phase flow solvers:
     - **pimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas
     - **rhoPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow  of real gas
-    - **pimpleCentralDyMFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas with mesh motion
+    - **pimpleCentralDyMFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas with mesh motion and AMR
     - **chtMultiRegionCentralFoam** -     Pressure-based semi implicit solver for conjugate simulation of compressible perfect gas flow  (Mach number is ranging from 0 to 6) and solid body heat transfer.
 2. Multi-component solvers: